 Jump up to the Ultimate version and you’ve got yourself a Charger 2.1 damper in either the three-position RCT3 or RC2 as well as the low-friction SKF seals, Maxima fluid and BoXXer-red lowers.

 Named after Popeye’s arch-nemesis, the Bluto is one of only a few production suspension forks for fat bikes.
-With enough room to clear a 26 x 4.8in tyre, the Bluto offers 80mm, 100mm or 120mm of bounce and 150mm hub spacing.
-RockShox also say the seals and grease used in the fork are rated for low temperatures and don’t freeze up in arctic conditions.
+With enough room to clear a 26x4.8-inch tire, the Bluto offers 80mm, 100mm or 120mm of bounce and 150mm hub spacing.
+RockShox also says the seals and grease used in the fork are rated for low temperatures and don’t freeze up in arctic conditions.

-Designed for XC or light trail riding the Reba is a capable budget-friendly fork.
-Available in travel ranging from 110mm to 150mm, for the money, it’s one of our favourite forks in the RockShox catalogue.
+Designed for XC or light trail riding, the Reba is a capable budget-friendly fork.
+For the money, it’s one of our favorite forks in the RockShox catalog.

 Although it features similar travel numbers as the Revelation, the 32mm stanchions mean it doesn’t track quite as straight through heavy braking or high-speed cornering.
 RockShox makes the fork in 26- up to 29-inch versions, and each comes with a Solo Air Spring and Motion Control damper.

-Available in travel ranging from 80mm to 120mm, it’s available in 27.5- and 29-inch sizes and sees enough clearance for a 2.8in tyre.
+Available in travel ranging from 80mm to 120mm, it’s available in 27.5- and 29-inch sizes and sees enough clearance for a 2.8-inch tire.
 Both versions of the Judy fork - gold or silver - feature a Solo Air spring.

 The Gold Spec version gets a Motion Control damper complete with rebound and low-speed compression adjustment and lockout.
 The Silver spec sees a TurnKey damper, which still offers rebound adjustment and lockout.

-Placed at the lower end of its product range, RockShox gave the Sector a makeover last year upgrading the fork with aluminium uppers and a Debonair spring.
-Available with 80mm to 150mm of travel the axle to crown measurements are the same as the Pike and the fork is controlled by a Motion Control damper.
+Placed at the lower end of its product range, RockShox gave the Sector a makeover last year upgrading the fork with aluminum uppers and a DebonAir spring.
+Available with 80mm to 150mm of travel, the axle to crown measurements are the same as the Pike, and the fork is controlled by a Motion Control damper.

 With 32mm stanchions, Boost-hub spacing and a tapered steerer tube, the Sektor is a veritable sleeper - a high-performing fork for those that don’t have much to spend.